isabelc/Comment-Notifier-No-Spammers/readme.txt

 1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==

+= 1.5.2 =
+* New - Easily switch from the "Subscribe to Comments" plugin by Jaquith.
+Also, improved importing for subscribers from the "Subscribe to Comments Reloaded" plugin.
+* New - Replace tags with sample text in preview.
+This means you get a better preview of the message body when you click "preview".
+* Fix - Fixed a bug that would delete the plugin settings (not subscribers, just settings) upon plugin deactivation.
+This is fixed, and currently, settings are kept intact.
+Future updates will bring an option to erase all data.
+* Tweak - Added the {comment_link} to the list of tags available for editing the message body.

 = 1.5.1 =
 * New - Updated the `.pot` translation file.